[Editor’s Note: Joe Biden can’t make up his mind on much of anything but he clearly wants to raise energy prices one way or another on us all.]

 The mechanism Biden refers to would most likely be a carbon tax, which Biden has said he would support, or a cap and trade program, which is implicitly a carbon tax.
 The latter was previously known as the “cap and tax” program when it was dismissed by Congress during the Obama Administration.
 In either case, a Biden tax on greenhouse gas emissions would significantly increase household costs such as cooling and heating, transportation, and even groceries as the United States gets 80 percent of its energy from fossil fuels—coal, oil, and natural gas.
 It would also raise the cost of manufacturing in the United States.

-Our Northern neighbor has some experience with a carbon tax as well as other mechanisms for reducing carbon dioxide emissions.
+other mechanisms for reducing carbon dioxide emissions.
 In 2019, Canada implemented a carbon tax under the Greenhouse Gas Pollution Pricing Act supported by Prime Minister Justin Trudeau.
 The carbon tax started at $20 per metric ton in 2019, and is scheduled to increase at $10 per metric ton per year until reaching $50 per metric ton in 2022.
 The carbon tax will stay at that level unless the legislation is revisited and revised.

 A $20 per metric ton carbon tax equates to a 16.6 cent per gallon surcharge on gasoline.
 In 2022, the $50 per ton carbon tax would increase Canadian gasoline prices by about 42 cents per gallon or about 8 percent.
 The price of coal in 2022 would more than double with a carbon tax surcharge of about $100 per metric ton.
 Natural gas prices would increase by about 10 cents per cubic meter in 2022 compared to current prices of around 13 cents per cubic meter—about a 75 percent increase.